psychopy/workshops/source/translators/setUpVersionControl.rst

   - (It might tell you that it's already up to date)
 - ``Repository > Push`` (if there were changes from *upstream*)

+**NOTE**: This is faster, but I tend to avoid it because my understanding of *Git* is limited, and this allows me to keep things simple.

 Step 6: Continual *Git* workflow
 -----------------------------------

 - Yes, this slide is repeated
 - Why?

-  - to emphasize that keeping your different copies of the repository up to date is a **daily routine**
+  - to emphasize that keeping one's repository up to date is a **common routine**

     - not something that you do once and forget about
     - or only do occasionally